NModbus/NModbus/README.md

 - NModbus is a fork of NModbus4 (https://github.com/NModbus4/NModbus4).
 - NModbus4 is fork of NModbus(https://code.google.com/p/nmodbus).

-NModbus4 differs from original NModbus in following:
+NModbus differs from NModbus4 in following:

-1. removed USB support(FtdAdapter.dll)
-2. removed log4net dependency
-3. removed Unme.Common.dll dependency
-4. assembly renamed to NModbus4.dll
-5. target framework changed to .NET 4
+- Modbus slave devices are now added to a network which is represented by `IModbusSlaveInstance`.
+- Heavier use of interfaces.
+- Custom function code handlers can be added to slave devices.

 Goals
 =======